 For barefoot beach bliss and lazy days

 Deep down south on the border with Malaysia, dreamy Koh Lipe boasts postcard-perfect beaches and some of the clearest waters in all of the country.
 Thanks to its remoteness, it sees far fewer crowds than Phuket or Koh Tao, but it’s main beaches, Pattaya Beach and Sunset Beach, offer enough comfort creatures to pamper yourself during your stay.
 There isn’t a whole lot to do on the island, but therein lies its charm.
-Spend your days with powdery white sand between your toes and a coconut –or mojito– in hand at one of its many bohemian beach bars, or head out to snorkel for colorful marine life just off its shores.
+Spend your days at the beach with powdery white sand between your toes and a coconut –or mojito– in hand at one of its many bohemian beach bars, or head out to snorkel for a full day of colorful marine life just off its shores.

 For a change of scenery, join a day trip to nearby Koh Ra Wi and Koh Adang, two unspoiled islands just off Koh Lipe’s coast where even more crystalline waters await.
 If you’re keen on adventure and don’t mind roughing it, there are tent rentals on Koh Adang available for an unforgettable overnight experience.